FuXi-Nowcast: Environment-conditioned deep learning for severe convection nowcasting: Methods

 \subsection{CMA-MESO 3-km model}

-The outputs from the China Meteorological Administration Regional High-Resolution Numerical Weather Prediction System (CMA-MESO) are used in this study.
-Specifically, the 3-km resolution configuration (CMA-MESO 3-km) serve as the baseline NWP model for comparison with FuXi-Nowcast.
-This operational system, driven by initial and boundary conditionsfrom the global CMA-GFS model, provides forecasts covers China and its surrounding regions \cite{liping2022key}.
+The outputs from the China Meteorological Administration Mesoscale Model (CMA-MESO) are used in this study.
+Specifically, the 3-km resolution configuration (CMA-MESO 3-km) serves as the baseline NWP model for comparison with FuXi-Nowcast.
+This operational system, driven by initial and boundary conditions from the global CMA-GFS model, provides forecasts covering China and its surrounding regions \cite{liping2022key}.
 For evaluation, we use CMA-MESO 3-km outputs of TP and diagnosed CR.
-The GS variable is estimated from WS10M.
+Because CMA-MESO does not provide native GS output, we multiply the 10-m wind speed by a factor of 1.75 to derive GS.
+The resulting GS scores should be interpreted as a diagnosed CMA-MESO baseline rather than as native CMA-MESO GS output.
 All 3-km CMA-MESO forecasts are interpolated to a 1-km grid over the target domain.